Start Here!

 What To Write - Common Diagrams

-Our brains capture information in a number of different ways and a diagram can be both memorable and informative, so this is an important section of your revision
+Our brains capture information in a number of different ways and a diagram can be both memorable and informative, so this is an important section of your IB Physics notes.

 Simply take your learning objectives for the topic, open your textbook (or class notes) at the correct chapter and look for diagrams that match the learning objectives.
 Then copy those diagrams into the Common Diagrams section of your topic revision notes.